Table of Contents

 - The purchase orders created in Ivy should be open for reference during the ordering process and matched to vendor invoice/receipt backup for accuracy while ordering.

 - Purchase orders should match the vendor invoice EXACTLY.
 If the purchase order is less than the vendor originally quoted and you need to bill the client more, a new item should be created and added to a new proposal.
 Although possible, NEVER alter invoices once created.
-If everything is done in sequence, and correctly, all financial reports should be accurate in real time.
+If everything is done in sequence, and correctly, all financial reports should be accurate in real-time.

-- Immediately after an item is ordered, the designer should post vendor payment to purchase order in Ivy.
+- Immediately after an item is ordered, the designer should post vendor payment to purchase the order in Ivy.

-If everything is done correctly and in sequence, all financial reports should be accurate in real time.
+If everything is done correctly and in sequence, all financial reports should be accurate in real-time.

-Make sure you have authorization from clients to use Quickbooks online.
+Make sure you have authorization from clients to use Quickbooks Online.
 One of the most important things for better bookkeeping is to make sure you are getting paid before you order.
 All invoices and purchase orders need to be closed and completed before moving on.
 You also need to know what is yours to spend in your bank account and what is the client’s.
 This is account balance versus cash balance, which is important to know at any given time so that you aren’t accidentally spending more than you should be.
 Many designers think they are able to track this on their own, but things get tricky when you are working with multiple clients on multiple projects at one time!
 This is another reason why it is so important to have accurate financial data at all times and make sure you are effectively tracking and documenting everything.

 Note that there are things that might need closer attention to detail because not everything will automatically transfer to Quickbooks.
 However, if you have followed our recommendation and hired a bookkeeper who is familiar with the industry, they will likely know what they are doing.
 This is just another reason to stay in communication with your bookkeeper, to help you get a better idea of the process and of your numbers at the same time.